TRENDING ON ONEINDIA

 Some of the lagging sequences could have been avoided but still, Aramm never leaves you bored.
 With a runtime of 2 hours, the film keeps you engaged throughout.

 Aramm is a must watch movie.
-Not often we get to see mainstream movies like Aramm which apart from keeping you engaged, serves the social purpose, as well.
+Not often do we get to see mainstream movies like Aramm which apart from keeping you engaged, serves a social purpose as well.